Call to order: 01352 757777

 The place where horses get the most minerals and vitamins is from the forage they eat.
 Forage is hay, haylage and grass.
 Hay and haylage are just dried grass and if the dried grass eaten is not balanced, neither is the overall diet.

-Farmers know that balancing diets to the grass and hay the animal eats is essential.
-The agricultural business has been balancing the nutrition their animals need, to the forage eaten, for many years because it provides them with healthier animals and better profit.
+Farmers know that balancing diets with the grass and hay the animal eats is essential.
+The agricultural business has been balancing the nutrition their animals need with the forage eaten, for many years, because it provides them with healthier animals and better profit.

 Balanced nutrition for their cows and sheep means more milk and more meat but it also means greater animal health and resistance to disease.
 This approach means farmers create the healthiest, most robust animals.